koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 - `👀 = View(State)`
     View is just a function.
     React components are basically just idempotent functions.
-    You can think just like a server-rendered app.
+    You can think of those like a server-rendered app.
     You can think as data driven way and treat the state as single source of the truth.

 But...
-Do you create an entire view each updates...?
+Do you create an entire view with each update...?
 Do you have to keep track of the scroll position and focus management and so on?

 -->